hosein2398/node-telegram-bot-api-tutorial/README.md

 For better understanding of how bots can be useful in goupes let create one and add it a group.
 So we want to create a bot that says "Have a nice day _Username_" when any member of group said something containing "Bye" keyword.
 Before doing anything you have to know that a bot has no accessibility to users messages unless we add it as of a administrator.
-And if don't do that bot will only has access to [Commands](https://github.com/hosein2398/node-telegram-bot-api-tutorial#commands) that any user sends to group.And all of this is because of the [Privacy Policy](telegram.com) that Telegram messenger follows which I think is right.
+And if don't do that bot will only has access to [Commands](https://github.com/hosein2398/node-telegram-bot-api-tutorial#commands) that any user sends to group.And all of this is because of the [privacy policy](https://core.telegram.org/bots#privacy-mode) that Telegram messenger follows which I think is right.
 So lets get back to creating that bot , actually we don't have to do anything diffrent than creating bot for a single user usage , everything is similiar.
 ```js
 bot.on('message', (msg) => {